LazaUK/ACR-OCIArtifact-CLI/README.md

-# Azure Container Registry (ACR): Building Custom Images from OCI Artifacts
+# Azure Container Registry: Building Custom Images from OCI Artifacts

 An OCI (Open Container Initiative) artifact is a standardised, portable and secure way to package and distribute software.
 It defines a common format for container images and supporting files, ensuring consistent execution across various operating systems and container runtimes.
 Azure Container Registry (ACR) natively supports the creation and management of OCI artifacts.

-This repository demonstrates how to use the Azure CLI and ORAS CLI tools to build a customised Docker image of an Nginx web service.
+This repository demonstrates how to use the **Azure CLI** and **ORAS CLI** tools to build a customised Docker image of an Nginx web service.
 It includes a sample tarball and Dockerfile to facilitate end-to-end testing, from creating an OCI artifact to deploying a fully functional web site.

 > [!NOTE]
 > This step-by-step guide assumes you are using Windows 11 on your development machine.